Why is it so important to grieve together?

 It’s also so fitting that the installation is in a library, one of the few free spaces left in our society where people of all walks of life can go.
 Space for Grief is about welcoming everyone.

 Fran Quintero Rawlings is a designer, educator, artist and researcher.
 She is the co-founder of Method Collective, a boutique consultancy that specializes in futures, foresight, UX, strategy and design, exploring the way humans behave and interact with systems, environments, technology and each other.
-Fran is also an adjunct professor in Sheridan’s Creativity Certificate program.
+Fran is also an adjunct professor in Sheridan’s Creativity and Innovation curriculum.
 In 2019, she completed her Master of Design at OCAD University, where her master’s thesis explored designing more inclusive death and grief practices in western culture.
 Fran also holds a broadcast journalism and film advanced diploma from Centennial College, a social economy certificate from the University of Toronto, and a bioengineering and biomedical engineering certificate from Harvard University.
 In her spare time, Fran loves to read, go bouldering and dance.

 Interested in connecting with Fran Quintero Rawlings or another Sheridan expert?
 Please email firstname.lastname@example.org